 In-n-Out Burger retains the diligence and focus on food quality that Harry and Esther Snyder so adamantly believed in.
 Today an In-n-Out store uses nothing prepackaged or frozen.
 Each meal is cooked to order, and while you may have to wait a bit longer than in a typical fast food chain, once you bite into the burger you can taste the difference.
 The food is worth the wait!

 In fact, they employ in-house butchers for the highest quality control of their meat.
 You won’t find buns in a package.
-Instead they start out as dough in the stores and rise and bake each day.
+Instead, they start out as dough in the stores and rise and bake each day.
 Fries are cut from the potato in the store.
 Shakes are made with real ice cream.
-And no In-n-Out restaurant has a heat lamp or microwave, so you know you food is always the best and freshet it can be.
+And no In-n-Out restaurant has a heat lamp or microwave, so you know your food is always the best and freshest it can be.

 The quality that started at its inception began with Harry Snyder up before dawn to pick out the best and freshest meats and produce he could find to make into hamburgers in his shop.

 Unlike many fast food chain restaurants, In-n-Out has not overextended their menu.
 They focus on where they started: burgers.
 And what goes better with a hamburger than french fries and a shake?

 Not only did the Snyder’s have a commitment to cooking quality food for their patrons, they believed in giving back to their community with Esther Snyder leading the charge from the early days of In-n-Out.
 And in 1984, the In-n-Out Burger Foundation began with the commitment to delivering hope to the communities in which the In-n-Out restaurants live and serve.

 Currently, In-n-Out burger doesn’t have a happy hour, but, really, any hour with a shake and fries in it is a happy hour, right?